hajonsoft/hajonsoft-tiger/README.md

 Hubspot is an interesting customer management system and it has now all the HAJonSoft customers imported.
 You can use federated google login to access it. login with hajonsoft@gmail.com and here is a video showing it beyond the login page https://share.vidyard.com/watch/o8FrgwzsA4MbHQHXNs8MpK?

+### Spiceworks

+We use https://on.spiceworks.com/ to manage "visa by proxy" tickets. login with hajonsoft@gmail.com

 # Credits